lauraleif/MetadataEditor/README.md

 Notes
 ---------------

 This module is adapted from the Omeka Classic plugin Bulk Metadata Editor but is not affiliated with that plugin.
 There are some differences in functionality, due to differences between Omeka S and Omeka Classic.
+This module only edits literal or text property values.
+Properties with URI or Omeka resources instead of text values will not be edited.

 The following metadata edits are supported:
 - Search and replace text (replace a search phrase with different text for all of the selected items)